New Jersey Personal Injury Lawyer

 A lawsuit begins when a document, called a complaint, is filed with a court to explain why the victim holds someone else responsible for an injury.
 The laws governing these cases differ by state, and our firm has extensive experience in the New Jersey personal injury litigation process.

-The terms frequently used in personal injury law can be explained by an attorney who specializes in this practice area.
-We have also provided the following brief explanations of common terms:
+The terms frequently used in personal injury law can be best explained by a NJ personal injury lawyer who specializes in this practice area and who has reviewed your case.
+However, we have also provided the following brief explanations of common terms below:

 - Complaint – a legal document that starts the lawsuit and identifies the plaintiff, defendant, and the facts of a case.